ajweeks/ajweeks.com/_posts/2018-07-03-Flex-Engine-Update-5.md

 <a data-fancybox="gallery" href="/assets/img/flex-engine-13.gif"><img src="/assets/img/flex-engine-13.gif" width="100%"></a>

-For audio playback I’m using [OpenAL](https://www.openal.org/).
+For audio playback I’m using <a class="underline" href="https://www.openal.org/">OpenAL</a>.
 So far I’ve just added bare-bones support with no mixing or fancy controls – just playing, pausing, and stopping sounds and setting volume and pitch.

 <a data-fancybox="gallery" href="/assets/img/flex-engine-14.png"><img src="/assets/img/flex-engine-14.png" width="60%" style="display: block; margin: 0 auto"></a>
 <br />

-To load fonts I’m using [FreeType](https://www.freetype.org/), and then generating a signed distance-field font atlas per variant at startup.
+To load fonts I’m using <a class="underline" href="https://www.freetype.org/">FreeType</a>, and then generating a signed distance-field font atlas per variant at startup.
 Signed distance-field fonts are great at drawing text at different sizes without loss of detail, which is why I chose to add support for them.
 I'm planning on eventually saving the generated atlas out to disk and then loading in that texture on successive runs, rather than generate it on each bootup.

 <div width="100%">
   <a data-fancybox="gallery" href="/assets/img/flex-engine-15.jpg"><img src="/assets/img/flex-engine-15.jpg" width="79%"></a>